Date of Birth9.12.1992 (29)

-Ibini is an exciting young player with great upside.
+Ibini is an exciting player with great upside.
 He's big, powerful, and can play as a wide player or as a center forward.
-After a couple loan spells in Australia, the Nigerian-born attacker will look to carve out a spot with the Whitecaps.
+After a couple loan spells in Australia, the Nigerian-born attacker showed flashes of brilliance in 2017 and will look to carve out more time with the Whitecaps this year.

 INTERNATIONAL: The 6-foot-2 forward represented Australia in the 2011 FIFA U-20 World Cup, before making his debut for his adopted country's senior national team in a pair of friendlies in 2014.